LucasS-05/SocialRefugees/README.md

 # SocialRefugees

 SocialRefugees is a web application that aims to connect refugees with volunteers and organizations that can provide them with support and assistance.
-The project was created by LucasS-05 and is hosted on GitHub.

 Technologies Used
 The SocialRefugees project uses a variety of technologies to create a robust and user-friendly web application.
 These technologies include: